YokimSl/YokimSl/README.md

 My name is Jhonnata Gomes Coelho I have 19 years old, I started programming at 17 years old, and I am from Brazil. 🇧🇷

-If technologies don't stop evolving, I don't stop studying.rocket do not reverse🚀
+If technologies don't stop evolving, I don't stop studying rocket do not reverse🚀

 - 📌 From São Raimundo das Mangabeiras - MA
 - 👨‍💻 Front-End Developer